 - Any Singapore registered company or a natural person of at least 18 years of age is eligible to register a sole proprietorship.

-- Sole proprietorship must appoint at least one manager who is a natural person of at least 21 years of age and who is ordinarily resident in Singapore – a Singapore Citizen or a Permanent Resident.
-In most of the cases, the owner himself/herself will act in this capacity.
+- Sole proprietors must appoint at least one manager who is a natural person of at least 21 years of age and who is ordinarily resident in Singapore – a Singapore Citizen or a Permanent Resident.
+In most cases, the owner himself/herself will act in this capacity.

 - A local Singapore address must be provided as the business address for the sole proprietorship.
 Under the Home Office Scheme, residential premises can be used as a business address but owners must seek written approval from HDB (for HDB properties) or URA (for private properties) to use their homes (owned or rented) for home office use.

-- Singapore citizens or PRs registering Sole Proprietorship must ensure that their Medisave accounts have sufficient funds before proceeding with the registration.
+- Singapore citizens or PRs registering for a sole proprietorship must ensure that their Medisave accounts have sufficient funds before proceeding with the registration.

-- Profits of the sole proprietorship are treated as income of the individual who owns the entity, thus it is subjected to a tax rate as that of personal income, and where the owner is a pte ltd company, the profits will be subjected to corporate tax rate.
+- Profits of the sole proprietorship are treated as income of the individual who owns the entity, thus it is subjected to a tax rate as that of personal income, and where the owner is a private limited company, the profits will be subjected to corporate tax rate.

 - As a Singapore sole proprietorship is not a legal entity, it cannot register another business firm

-- Sole proprietorship must ensure that all letterheads, invoices, bills or other documents used for the purposes of doing business have the registration number listed.
+- Sole proprietors must ensure that all letterheads, invoices, bills or other documents used for the purposes of doing business have the registration number listed.

-- Sole proprietorships do not need to audit their accounts or file annual returns with ACRA as any profits will be taxed as personal taxes.
+- Sole proprietors do not need to audit their accounts or file annual returns with ACRA as any profits will be taxed as personal taxes.

 - Raising funds or expansion options as a sole proprietorship will be limited because investors will hesitate to deal with non incorporated entities.